 Make Life About Fun

 Since stress is shown to cause weight gain by triggering the body to eat more — especially foods high in sugar and fat — make sure you give yourself time to relax and unwind.
 And it's an added bonus that so many fun activities (like dancing, hiking, and shopping) are already natural calorie-burners!

 It may seem juvenile to cut food into tiny pieces, but the strategy works.
 A study found that cutting up food helps trick the brain into thinking there's more on the plate , which can translate into eating less while still feeling satisfied.

 Keep a Food Journal

 Keeping a tally of all the calories you consume in a day is an effective way to help you stay on track.
 Studies show that dieters who keep food journals lose more weight.
-Track your caloric intake on your iPhone with one of these apps , or download our printable food journal if you prefer to use pen and paper.
-Not only will a food journal keep you on top of your calorie intake, but also, it will keep you accountable for the kinds of food you are eating.
+Track your caloric intake on your iPhone with one of these apps , or use a journal if you prefer pen and paper.
+Not only will a food journal keep you on top of your calorie intake, but it will also keep you accountable for the kinds of food you are eating.